 After graduating from Oberlin College in Ohio with a degree in saxophone performance and spending two years as a CSA member and farmers market shopper in Chicago, she decided to leave her office job and turn her passion for CSA and growing great food into a career.
 She spent the 2007 season as an intern at the Cameron Place CSA in Palisade, Colorado, where she planted seeds, grew vegetables, staffed distribution sites and wrote the CSA newsletter.
 Then, in the spring of 2008, she moved to Westborough, Massachusetts where she served as the Assistant Farm Manager for Heirloom Harvest CSA.

-After spending 2009 in the office at a wholesale greenhouse in Sudbury, she is delighted to join the crew at Farmer Dave’s.
+After spending 2009 in the office at a wholesale greenhouse in Sudbury, she was delighted to join the crew at Farmer Dave’s.
+She left following the birth of her son, and then returned to the office part-time in 2014.
 She loves the feeling of coming to a job that is so much in line with her values: fresh local healthy food, building community, and helping the planet.
 Bethany loves to cook with fresh produce and share ideas and recipes with CSA members.
 Her favorite vegetables depend on the time of year.
 Lettuce, broccoli, sweet potatoes, tomatoes, and kabocha squash are amongst her top picks.
+When not at work, Bethany can be found lifting weights or chasing after her kid.

 The Farm Crew